 Look at you, disgusting slut.
 You’re really enjoying this, aren’t you?

 I told you this is all you’re good for…

-If I do manage to tune out the voices, get through the layers of perma-frost and carry on in spite of myself, there are still hurdles to cross.
-In bed, words like “dirty” or “nasty” are total game-changers.
+If I did manage to tune out the voices, get through the layers of perma-frost and carry on in spite of myself, there were still hurdles to cross.
+In bed, words like “dirty” or “nasty” were (and still are) total game-changers.
 Instant numbness from head to toe.
 Flashbacks come and go.
-Between the sheets, I have to constantly remind myself my husband’s not one of my abusers, he’s the man I love, the father of my children, my best friend.
+Between the sheets, I had to constantly remind myself he was not one of my abusers, he was the man I love, the one I chose, the father of my children, my best friend.

 Luckily, orgasm isn’t difficult, once I get past everything else, but truthfully, masturbation is the easiest way to climax.
 Alone, my sexual energy isn’t leaking out all over the place.
 Another survivor recently confided she used a form of mindful masturbation to heal her marital sex issues, so I think that’s an option for some.
-Unfortunately, after sex with my husband, no matter how good or right it feels at the time, I tend to feel completely filthy, used and discarded.
+Unfortunately, for me, after sex– no matter how good or right it feels at the time– I tend to feel completely filthy, used and discarded.
 Forget afterglow.
-Rather than pillow talk, post-coital conversation at our house typically goes something like this:
+Rather than pillow talk, post-coital conversation at our house often typically went something like this: